 Madison Water Utility employees have worked on South Paterson St. for more than 75 years, first across the street, then moving into the current 1920's-era building in 1976.
 Then as now, the spot served as a central dispatch location – a place where emergency repair crews could quickly respond to main breaks across Madison.
 But these days, the trucks are bigger, the fleet is larger, and the responsibilities of the crews much more complex.
 Known simply to water utility employees as "Paterson," the operations center is used 24 hours a day.

 "Paterson is a critical facility," says Al Larson, principal engineer with the utility.
 "It's all the water main crews, but there's also dispatch, hydrant inspectors, locators, main flushing crews, fleet maintenance, there's a fabrication area, and the well maintenance crews, plus the administration overseeing all of that."

-Larson is planning a $7.4 million reconstruction of the building set to be completed in 2016.
+Larson is planning a $7.4 million reconstruction of the building set to begin 2015.
 He believes keeping the ops center at its current location is crucial.